CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/developers_guide/cmaqv54-cluster/aws-pcluster_v54_hpc6a.md

 ERROR during handling of the VPC in the create phase.
 The maximum number of VPCs has been reached.

+The default setting for maximum number of VPCs is 5.
+Need to delete a VPC and rerun above command.

 #### Replace the key pair and subnet ID in the c6a-48xlarge*.yaml file with the values created when you configured the demo cluster